Basic Pentesting

 Hence, the answer is SSH.

-Question Hint: use a privilege escalation checklist or tool like LinEnum
+Enumerate the machine to find any vectors for privilege escalation Question Hint: use a privilege escalation checklist or tool like LinEnum

 For the privilege escalation, I utilised LinPEAS, a popular tool which contains scripts for privilege escalation for Linux systems.